 Check Wi-Fi Settings

-- Tap on "Network & internet" or "Connections", depending on your device.
+- Tap 'Network & internet' or 'Connections', depending on your device model.

-- Check if Wi-Fi is turned on.
-If it is, tap on the Wi-Fi option and turn it off.
+- Check if Wi-Fi is enabled.
+If so, tap the 'Wi-Fi' option and switch it off.

-- If you are still unable to connect to your mobile network, try forgetting any saved Wi-Fi networks.
-To do this, tap on the Wi-Fi option, then tap on the gear icon next to the network you want to forget, and select "Forget network".
+- If you're still unable to connect to the mobile network, consider removing any saved Wi-Fi networks.
+To do this, go to the Wi-Fi settings, tap the gear icon next to the network you wish to remove, and select 'Forget network'.